 Generally no. We encourage your child to form bonds with the staff and children who are on the same sessions.
 This provides stability and increases their social skills.
 Sometimes we have a vacant slot in a session which we make available to existing parents on a casual basis at $20 per session.
 Please let us know if you are interested in these casual sessions.

 What is the rate for 3 or 4 year olds who are not using their 20 hours ECE at the centre?

 If a child is attending our centre over the attested 20 hours ECE or if they are attesting the 20 hours ECE elsewhere the cost for a session is the same as an under 3 i.e. $35 per session.

 Is there a minimum or maximum age limit?

-We do not have a dedicated infant’s room so children generally start once they are able to confidently walk move around on their own.
+We do not have a dedicated infant’s room within the centre so children must be 16 months old before they can enrol with us.
 The maximum age is 5.